A Quantum Algorithm for Model-Independent Searches for New Physics: Results with one-dimensional data

-In the left panel of Fig.~\ref{fig:qc1roc} we compare the sensitivity of our new test statistic to several standard goodness-of-fit tests in terms of the corresponding receiver operating characteristic (ROC) curves \cite{ROC}.
-Results are shown for the new ${\mathcal H}_{min}$ test statistic (orange solid line), the Wald--Wolfowitz runs test (purple dot-dot-dashed), $\chi^2$-test (green dotted), combined $\chi^2$ plus runs test (blue dashed), and the Kolmogorov--Smirnov test \cite{GS} (black dot-dashed).
+In the top panel of Figure~\ref{fig:qc1roc}, we compare the sensitivity of our new test statistic to several standard goodness-of-fit tests in terms of the corresponding receiver operating characteristic (ROC) curves \cite{ROC}.
+Results are shown for the new ${\mathcal H}_{min}$ test statistic (orange solid line), the Wald--Wolfowitz runs test (purple solid line with dot markers), $\chi^2$-test (green dotted), combined $\chi^2$ plus runs test (blue dashed), and the Kolmogorov--Smirnov test \cite{GS} (black dot-dashed).
 It is clear that the new ${\mathcal H}_{min}$ test statistic outperforms all others, especially in the low false positive rate region which is relevant for discovery.
-The implications for discovery are further illustrated in the right panel of Fig.~\ref{fig:qc1roc}, which shows a scatter plot of estimated $p$-values under the combined $\chi^2$ plus runs test ($x$-axis) and the ${\mathcal H}_{min}$ test statistic ($y$-axis), for 100 representative pseudo-experiments produced under the signal plus background hypothesis.
+The implications for discovery are further illustrated in the bottom panel of Figure~\ref{fig:qc1roc}, which shows a scatter plot of estimated $p$-values under the combined $\chi^2$ plus runs test ($x$-axis) and the ${\mathcal H}_{min}$ test statistic ($y$-axis), for 100 representative pseudo-experiments produced under the signal plus background hypothesis.
 We observe that for the large majority of the pseudo-experiments, namely, those below the $45^\circ$ dashed line, ${\mathcal H}_{min}$ gives a higher significance of discovery.